codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 ###Memory use
 - Some sorting algorithms use 'in-place sorting', which means the algorithm requires only a small constant amount of additional space.
 An example of this is the bubble sort.
-- Others, such as the merge sort, use an auxillary data structure to sort.
+- Others, such as the merge sort, use an auxillary data structure while sorting.

-###Stable and Non-stable
+###Stable and non-stable
 - An algorithm is stable if it maintains the relative order of items with equal values, such as the 5 of hearts and the 5 of spades from a deck of playing cards (pictured below).
 Bubble sort is an example of a stable algorithm.
+- An algorithm is non-stable if it doesn't maintain the relative order of items with equal values.

 ![Stable](https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/Sorting_stability_playing_cards.svg/220px-Sorting_stability_playing_cards.svg.png)
 *Fig1. is taken from [Wikipedia](https://en.wikipedia.org/wiki/Sorting_algorithm)*
-* An algorithm is non-stable if it doesn't maintain the relative order of items with equal values.

-###Comparison of sorting algorithm's performance
+###Comparison of sorting algorithms' performance

 Method | Best | Average | Worse | Memory | Stable |
 ----|----|----|----|----|----|